MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 ---
 <!-- The following is just placeholder text from Madhura's mail.
 We need to add images/examples of each -->

-# What are the many ways Help is available in the Microsoft 365 admin center?
+# What are the many ways help is available in the Microsoft 365 admin center?

 We've tried to design the admin center so you can complete a task quickly.
 But, sometimes you may have difficulty in finding the right task, need help with a term or an acronym, need more context before embarking on a task flow, or simply may not be sure of the scope and impact of your actions as an admin.
 To cover those situations, we provide modern help and intelligent assistance throughout the Microsoft 365 admin center in these ways: